 Key features: OEM sound system with Bluetooth/USB connection, collision avoidance braking, tyre pressure monitor, lane departure warning, automatic high-beam assist, power assisted steering and a tyre repair kit.

 Key features: 6.5” touchscreen infotainment display with Apple CarPlay and Android Auto, leather-trimmed steering wheel with integrated controls, speed-sensitive power steering, multi-collision braking, hill hold control, automatic emergency braking, tyre pressure monitor and a comfort suspension.

 Key features: Bluetooth connectivity, cruise control, traffic sign recognition, lane departure warning, tyre pressure monitor, power assisted steering, traction control, exterior chrome Clio styling pack, 16” alloy wheels.

-Still have questions about leasing?
-Then head over to our other guides on personal leasing guides.
+Still have questions about leasing and car finance?
+Then head over to our handy guides page for all the information you need.